ProfElements/DynaTech/README.md

 - **Material Hive** - An infinite resource generator, requires Bees and a stack of the output items.
 Supported Materials are [here](https://github.com/ProfElements/DynaTech/blob/1b6aee96937da31c7bdb84df284392530149ce63/src/main/java/me/profelements/dynatech/items/electric/MaterialHive.java#L169).
 For the Material Hive, each bee you put in minuses the amount of time it takes to produce the material, so 128 bees is better then 1 bee, please note each type of bee has a different seconds minus amount.
 Check bee section for more info.
 - **Wireless Charger** - Charges Rechargeable Items in a Players inventory in a 16 block radius around it
 - **Seed Plucker** - Plucks seed from plant-based material, supports Exotic Garden Fruits, but not essences.
+- **Item Band Manager** - Manages the application and ripping of Item Bands.

 ## Generators
 - **Hydro Generator** - Generates energy from flowing water (Waterlog the generator)